Routine to Stay Focus when Job Searching and Unemployed

 - 20 Minutes Daily — review the classified ads and circle jobs you want to apply for, as discussed in our Traditional Method section.

 - 30 Minutes Daily — work on your list of companies and organizations you desire to work for, even though they don’t have advertised job postings as discussed in our Traditional Method section.
 Take a few of these companies and track down the contact information of the person who would be doing the hiring and your next boss for your type of position at each of these companies.

 - 20 Minutes Daily — work your list of recruiters you need to contact as discussed in our Recruiters page.

-- 30-60 Minutes Daily — review your networking; leads, contacts and LinkedIn as discussed in our Networking/LinkedIn page and make a list of jobs or companies you want to apply for.
+- 30-60 Minutes Daily — review your networking; leads, contacts, and LinkedIn as discussed in our Networking/LinkedIn page and make a list of jobs or companies you want to apply.
 Take part in LinkedIn group discussions and review you has viewed your profile for contact leads.

 - 60 Minutes Daily — take a lunch break

 - Two/20 Minutes Daily — take two/20 minute breaks a day on top of 30-60 minutes for lunch, get up walk around have a snack.